Marine Plywood

 How Does Marine Plywood Differ From Standard Plywood?

-Regular plywood is typically made using three glued-together plies of wood, whereas marine grade plywood is constructed using as many as five layers which are bonded with waterproof adhesive.
+Regular plywood is typically made using three glued-together plies of softwood such as pine or Douglas fir.
+Marine grade plywood is constructed using as many as five thin layers which are then bonded with waterproof adhesive.

 Despite having more layers than regular plywood, marine-grade plywood features far fewer voids, making it the most structurally sound of the two materials.